zcox/recipe-chatbot/homeworks/hw3/README.md

 - Implement judge development and evaluation
 - Focus on the core LLM-as-Judge workflow
 - **Learning**: Judge development, bias correction, and statistical evaluation
+- **Note**: Our traces were generated using `dietary_queries.csv` - 60 moderate to challenging edge queries we crafted

 ### Option 3: Start with Labeled Data (Judge Development Focus)
 Use our provided `labeled_traces.csv` (150 labeled examples):